Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make an Attack roll with a Ranged Weapon while having the Prone condition, the attack doesn't have :d20-disadv: Disadvantage so long the target is within your weapon normal range and on hit, you can treat any 1 or 2 on a damage die as a 3.
+Having the Prone condition doesn't impose :d20-disadv: Disadvantage on your Ranged weapon attacks.
+Moreover, while Prone, when you hit the target within your Ranged weapon's normal range you can treat any 1 or 2 on a damage die as a 3.

 Moreover, your attack with Ranged weapon doesn't have :d20-disadv: Disadvantage if your target has the Prone condition so long your target is within your weapon normal range.